Immigration and 1920s KKK:

 How do hate groups influence mainstream opinions and government policy?
 Re-Imagining Migration, the Indiana Historical Bureau and The Immigrant Learning Center’s Public Education Institute held a free, interactive webinar on this topic on Tuesday, March 16 at 1:00 PM EDT.
-A free recording and resources will be available soon.
+View the recordings.

 This free webinar guides participants through “100% American: Ku Klux Klan and Immigration in the 1920s,” an educational resource produced by Re-Imagining Migration and the Indiana Historical Bureau, a division of the Indiana State Library.
 Historian Jill Weiss Simins and educator Adam Strom use primary source documents from 1920s Indiana to illustrate the lasting impact the Ku Klux Klan had on public policy and restrictive immigration regulations.
 They examine primary source documents from the 1920s KKK, as well as hate propaganda at other points in United States history, to understand how extremist messages continue to impact rhetoric and policy today.
 Using these materials, you will learn strategies for teaching critical analyses of primary source documents and promoting thoughtful connections between the past and present with your students.